 If you want the quick answer on Florence or Rome, I would say Florence should be your first pick.
 Yes, Rome has the Colosseum and the Vatican, but I truly feel Florence gives a more well-rounded experience, isn't as overwhelming (it's smaller than Rome), and has some of the best day trip options from colorful coastal towns to the wine region of Tuscany.

 My personal opinion is that the food and restaurants are also better in Florence.
 There seem to be a lot more low quality, tourist trap restaurants in Rome than in Florence.
-I've never had a bad meal in Florence and this is one of the few cities I'm comfortable popping into a restaurant without researching it.

-Florence vs Rome - Who should pick Florence
+Florence vs Rome - who should pick Florence

 Florence is a top pick for lovers of food, art, wine, and fashion.
 It's 100% walkable, romantic, and offers plenty of day trip opportunities.